attackgoat/screen-13/README.md

 ## Asset Baking

 Asset baking is the process of converting files from their native file formats into a runtime-ready format that is optimized for both speed and size.
 Currently Screen 13 uses a single file (or single HTTP/S endpoint) for all runtime assets.
-Assets are baked from `.s13` and `.toml` files which you can find examples of in the `examples/content` directory.
+Assets are baked from `.toml` files which you can find examples of in the `examples/content` directory.

 ## Quick Start